19hours/sg-statutes/Acts/Medical Registration Act.md

 (a) the Director of Medical Services;

-(b) 2 registered medical practitioners to be appointed by the Minister on the nomination of the Council of the National University of Singapore, one of whom shall be the Dean of the Faculty of Medicine of that University;
+(b) 2 registered medical practitioners from each prescribed medical school in Singapore to be appointed by the Minister on the nomination of the council of the university to which the prescribed medical school belongs, one of whom shall be the Dean of the medical school;

+[1/2010 wef 10/08/2010]

-(c) 9 registered medical practitioners resident in Singapore to be elected by the fully registered medical practitioners resident in Singapore; and
+(c) 12 registered medical practitioners resident in Singapore to be elected by the fully registered medical practitioners resident in Singapore; and

-(d) 7 registered medical practitioners resident in Singapore to be appointed by the Minister.
+(d) 8 registered medical practitioners resident in Singapore to be appointed by the Minister.

 [46/2002]